cipherstash/eqlpy/README.md

 ### Database interaction

-For code examples of storing and querying with [CipherStash Proxy](https://cipherstash.com/docs/getting-started/cipherstash-proxy), refer to [examples directory](examples/)
+For code examples of storing and querying with [CipherStash Proxy](https://cipherstash.com/docs/getting-started/cipherstash-proxy), refer to [examples directory](examples/) and [integration tests](tests/integration/).

 ## Contributing